The Board and Main Committees

 The Board is ultimately responsible for maintaining the Group’s risk framework and system of internal control and for reviewing its effectiveness.
 The system of internal control is designed to manage rather than eliminate the risk of failure to achieve business objectives, as such it can provide only reasonable but not absolute assurance against material misstatement or loss.

 The Group’s system of internal control has been actively managed throughout the year.
-The Group has a number of committees with formal terms of reference and a Compliance department responsible for the Group’s adherence to the rules of the Financial Services Authority and other relevant regulators.
+The Group has a number of committees with formal terms of reference and a Compliance department responsible for the Group’s adherence to the rules of the Financial Conduct Authority and other relevant regulators.

 In addition, the Group has a fully independent, outsourced Internal Audit function reporting to the Audit and Risk Committee in order to provide further assurances over the adequacy and effectiveness of the systems of internal control throughout the business and ensure that the Group’s approach to continuous improvement is maintained.